Engineering Workflow

 Responsibilities of authors and maintainers

-Once the resolution DRI announces that master is fixed:
+Once the resolution DRI announces that master

-• Maintainers should start a new Pipeline for Merged Results (for canonical MRs) and enable “Merge When Pipeline Succeeds” (MWPS).
+- Maintainers should start a new Pipeline for Merged Results (for canonical MRs) and enable “Merge When Pipeline Succeeds” (MWPS).

 Merging during broken master

-Merge requests can not be merged to master until the broken pipeline is fixed and passing again.
+until the broken pipeline is fixed and passing again.

 This is because we need to try hard to avoid introducing new failures, since it’s easy to lose confidence if it stays red for a long time.

-In the rare case where a merge request is urgent and must be merged immediately, team members can follow the process below to have a merge request merged during a broken master.
+In the rare case where a merge request is urgent and must be merged immediately, team members can follow the process below to have a merge request merged during a broken master

 Criteria for merging during broken master

-Merging while master is broken can only be done for:
+is broken can only be done for:

-• Merge requests that need to be deployed to Brmbl.io to alleviate an ongoing production incident.
+- Merge requests that need to be deployed to Brmbl.io to alleviate an ongoing production incident.

-• Merge requests that fix broken master issues (we can have multiple broken master issues ongoing).
+issues (we can have multiple broken master issues ongoing).

 How to request a merge during a broken master

-First, ensure the latest pipeline has completed less than 2 hours ago (although it is likely to have have failed due to brmbl-io/app using pipelines for merged results).
+First, ensure the latest pipeline has completed less than 2 hours ago (although it is likely to have have failed due to brmbl-io/app

 Next, make a request on Slack:

-2. In your post outline why the merge request is urgent.
+Slack channel. - In your post outline why the merge request is urgent.

-3. Make it clear that this would be a merge during a broken master, optionally add a link to this page in your request.
+- Make it clear that this would be a merge during a broken

 Instructions for the maintainer

-A maintainer who sees a request to merge during a broken master must follow this process.
+A maintainer who sees a request to merge during a broken master

-Note, if any part of the process below disqualifies a merge request from being merged during a broken master then the maintainer must inform the requestor as to why in the merge request (and optionally in the Slack thread of the request).
+Note, if any part of the process below disqualifies a merge request from being merged

 First, assess the request:

-2. Assess whether the merge request is urgent or not.
+emoji to the Slack post so other maintainers know it is being assessed.
+We do not want multiple maintainers to work on fulfilling the request. - Assess whether the merge request is urgent or not.
 If in doubt, ask the requestor for more details in the merge request about why it is urgent.

 Next, ensure that all the following conditions are met:

-1. The latest pipeline has completed less than 2 hours ago (although it is likely to have failed due to brmbl-io/app using pipelines for merged results).
+- The latest pipeline has completed less than 2 hours ago (although it is likely to have failed due to

-2. All of the latest pipeline failures also happen on master.
+using pipelines for merged results). - All of the latest pipeline failures also happen on

-3. There is an issue labelled ~"master:broken" for every failure, see the “Triage DRI Responsibilities” steps above for more details.
+for every failure, see the “Triage DRI Responsibilities” steps above for more details.

 Merge request will be merged while `master` is broken.